Proving a Will is the Result of Duress

 For example, if a caregiver’s Duress causes a patient to change her Will reducing her brother’s inheritance, only the brother is an “interested party”.
 Though other people may know of the Duress and be angered by it, they have no standing to bring the matter to court.

-Experienced, With Reasonable Prices, We Make Will Contests Easier.
+Experienced, With Reasonable Prices, We Will Fight For You.

 If you have any questions regarding Will Contests or any other Elder Law topics, please contact us to schedule a free consultation.
 At Vancouver Wills and Trusts we focus on estate law.
-With years of experience we will explain complex estate planning techniques clearly and concisely.
-We make it easy for you to understand estate planning so you can make the best decisions for yourself and your family.
+With years of experience we will explain complex techniques clearly and concisely.
+We can help you make the best decisions for yourself and your family.